 - Use a gnat spray to kill gnats in flight or to spray down areas of infestation.

-How to Get Rid of Gnats Outside
+How to Get Rid of Gnats in the Garden

 - Allow the lawn and garden beds to dry more thoroughly between waterings.

-- Hang gnat traps in areas you notice gnat swarms and change the fly paper frequently.
+- Hang gnat traps in areas you notice gnat swarms, and change the fly paper frequently.

 - Electric or flame torches can help repel gnats and other insects from your outdoor spaces.